metalbear-co/metalbear.co/content/en/blog/mirrord-internals/index.md

 Create an interceptor.

-Find the exported symbol from other shared libraries for `open` and replace it with our detour through our interceptor.
+Find the exported symbol from other shared libraries for `open` and replace it with our detour through the interceptor.

 ```rs
 #[ctor]